The lncRNA HOXA10-AS is highly expressed in KMT2A-rearranged AMLs and exerts its oncogenic effects by inducing NF-κB target genes.

-HOXA10-AS promotes leukemic growth and perturbs monocytic differentiation
+Overexpression of HOXA10-AS promotes leukemic growth and perturbs monocytic differentiation

 To evaluate the oncogenic consequences of high HOXA10-AS levels, we lentivirally expressed HOXA10-AS in ML-2 cells and KMT2A-r patient blasts (supplemental Table 1 and supplemental Figure 2A), both of which are KMT2A-r and show a moderate endogenous HOXA10-AS expression.
 We leveraged a bidirectional vector system that was particularly developed for the expression of lncRNAs without adjacent viral sequences and features a poly(A) signal downstream of the lncRNA cassette.23 Subsequent proliferation assays revealed that overexpression of HOXA10-AS significantly increased the growth of ML-2 cells and KMT2A-r patient blasts compared with the cells transduced with the empty vector control (Figure 3A-B).